 Contact Restrictions 5

-Required Education/Training
+Required Education/Training 4

 Campus Suspension 3

 Residential Life Suspension/Expulsion 2

 Disciplinary Probation 2

 Others 3

-Info 20: Often, Respondents receive more than one sanction at a time, thus there are 20 total sanctions listed.
-"Other" sanctions may include restrictions pertaining to extracurricular activities or trespass warnings.
+Info 20: Often, Respondents receive more than one sanction at a time, thus there are 19 total sanctions listed.
+"Other" sanctions may include restrictions pertaining to extracurricular activities or meetings with the Title IX Coordinator.